LAAC-LSCP/laac-lscp.github.io/docs/running-models.md

 Go to the root of your dataset and check that your childproject environment is activated.
 Check your remote url with `git config --get remote.origin.url`, this is the url where your data will be pushed (If the url is not the one you expected, you can see siblings with `datalad siblings`).

 You should have a look at all the changes you made with `datalad status`.
-This will list the new files and the modified one, check that everything makes sense and you did not modify what you were not supposed to.
+This will list the new files and the modified one, check that everything makes sense, and you did not modify what you were not supposed to.

 If everything looks good, you can save the state of your dataset:
 ```bash